 New on display in the entrance to New College Library is the Works of King James I of England and VI of Scotland edited by James Montagu, Bishop of Winchester, and Dean of the Royal Chapel.

 With an engraved portrait of Prince Charles (later King Charles I), and later the Royal Coat of Arms this contains James’ paraphrase of the apocalyptic books of the Bible, as well as works on royalty and church and state.
-It was published in 1619, in James’s lifetime.

 The volume has a vellum binding covered in a stamped gilded decoration of scattered flowers around a central image of a wild boar.